 Is a short-term lease of a studio apartment permitted?

 Renting out one’s own apartment as a holiday home: is that permitted or not?
 Many rulings have been made on this issue, but it remains controversial.
 Recently, an owners’ association acted against such rental practices.
 The issue of whether renting out one’s home is covered by permitted use, was addressed in appeal.
-Dutch VvE (owners’ association) lawyer Robert van Ewijk discusses the ruling.
+Dutch VvE (owners’ association) lawyer Thomas van Vugt discusses the ruling.

 Renting out separate part of studio apartment